axelchalon/axelchalon.github.io/0-book-review/_posts/2024-10-23-shop-class-as-soulcraft-summary.md

 		- Being paid for a skill we developed through a quirk lets us accept it more.
 * **Work extra hours for your self-development on projects for free – but increase your base rate.** In projects, spend extra time following curiosities or obsessions, for your own development.
 Do not bill those extra hours, but compensate by charging more per regular hour.

-* **Anarchy is a politic of irresponsibility.** Anarchist spaces distrust and discourage centralized authority, thereby preventing single-point accountability & ownership — which tends to become the bane of these spaces.
+* <a name="^anarchy-is-irresponsibility"></a>**Anarchy is a politic of irresponsibility.** Anarchist spaces distrust and discourage centralized authority, thereby preventing single-point accountability & ownership — which tends to become the bane of these spaces.
 	* **Trading one evil for another.** Anarchist (radical) spaces react to one extreme by going to the other.
 Anarchist spaces go to such lengths in trying to avoid abuses of authority, that they do away with authority (ownership) altogether (throw the baby out with the bathwater), (sometimes) yielding dysfunctional spaces.
 Anarchist spaces conflate authority and ownership.
 ^
 # Work relationships